 - Any physical or mental disability of either of the parties to the marriage

-- The contributions which each of the parties have made or are likely in the foreseeable future to make to the welfare of the family
+- The contributions that each of the parties have made or are likely in the foreseeable future to make to the welfare of the family

 - The duration of the marriage